qunitjs/qunit/docs/QUnit/module.md

 ## Exclusive tests

 When you are debugging your code, you will often need to _only_ run a subset of tests.
-You can append `only` to `QUnit.module` to specify which module you want to run.
+You can append `only` to `QUnit.module` to specify which module(s) you want to run.

 It works the same way `QUnit.only()` does for tests.